Ductile Iron Coated Sand Cast Part

 - Refine your designs to match the manufacturing method chosen

-- Find ways to save on costs
+- Save on costs

 Sand castings impose few restrictions on product shape